eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 _insert image_

-Let's take not that our "inet", or internet address, is 10.0.2.15.
+Now turn on promiscuous mode to ensure that all of our icmp traffic can be seen.
+Just type in <code>sudo ip link set eth0 promisc on</code>, replacing "eth0" with the name of your interface.
+Also, let's take note that our "inet", or internet address, is 10.0.2.15.
 Once again, yours may be different.

 Now we have everthing we need to begin writing rules in our <code>local.rules</code> file.
 Open up the file in your preferred text editor and make sure that the file is empty.